Delbarton School

-Delbarton School is a private all-male Catholic college-preparatory school in Morristown, New Jersey for young men in seventh through twelfth grades.
-It is an independent school directed by the Benedictine monks of St. Mary's Abbey and is located geographically within the Diocese of Paterson.
+Delbarton School is a private, all-male Catholic college-preparatory school in Morristown, New Jersey, serving students in seventh through twelfth grades.
+It is independently directed by the Benedictine monks of St. Mary's Abbey in Morristown and is located in the Diocese of Paterson.

-As of the 2019–20 school year, the school had an enrollment of 609 students and 84.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.2:1.
-The school's student body was 80.3% (489) White, 8.9% (54) Asian, 5.1% (31) Hispanic, 3.6% (22) Black, 2.0% (12) two or more races and 0.2% (1) Native Hawaiian/ Pacific Islander.
+As of the 2023–24 school year, the school had an enrollment of 646 students and 83.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.7:1.
 Delbarton's student body comprises students from more than eight New Jersey counties and 100 communities.